The Climb

 Why bring that up?
 Well, when the opportunity presents itself to just focus on the most important thing- how do we support our kiddos in reading- then I’m all about buffering out the noise and focusing on discussions that revolve around best practices, what research supports, and what we see with our own two eyes (aka praxis).

-So when this progressive thinking 3rd grade teacher wanted to have a focused conversation on guided literacy support, I started by taking out my cellphone to share with her one of my favorite videos of my son’s indoor rock-climbing attempt when he was younger.
+So, when this progressive-thinking 3rd-grade teacher wanted to have a focused conversation on guided literacy support, I started by taking out my cellphone to share with her one of my favorite videos of my son’s indoor rock-climbing attempt when he was younger.

 Wait?
-What does indoor rock-climbing have to do with her question about Guided Reading you ask?
+What does indoor rock-climbing have to do with her question about Guided Reading, you ask?
 Nothing and everything!
 (Pull up a chair and join me as we make connections together!)

 You see, Guided Reading is like indoor rock-climbing.